Wait, you named the bass "Ed?" Why yes, we did.

-It's kind of amazing what you get in this package; that's almost $700 in accessories alone.
-And you also get a BASS in that price, with an adjustable bridge and ebony fittings.
+It's kind of amazing what you get in this package; that's over $700 in string upgrades and accessories alone.
+And you also get a killer BASS in that price, with an adjustable bridge and ebony fittings.
 And it's fully set up (most luthiers charge well over $100 for a basic setup.)
-So when you take delivery of your new "Ed" bass package, it's ready to play right out of the box.
+When you take delivery of your new "Ed" bass package, it's ready to play right out of the box.

 I like it, but I don't play Rockabilly...